MRPERFECT0603/BharatFD-FAQAPI-AdminPanel/README.md

 - **Display FAQs**: Users can view a list of FAQs.
 - **Add FAQ**: Admins can add new FAQs with a question and an answer.
-- **Loading & Error States**: Shows loading spinner when data is fetching and an error message if there is an issue.
 - **Responsive Design**: The UI is fully responsive, adjusting for desktop, tablet, and mobile screens.

 ---